West Midlands - Maintenance schemes

 We’ll also replace road markings and road studs.
 Our completed work will continue to provide safe journeys through the Midlands.

-Due to the concrete needing time to set to the required strength, we’ll need to carry this work out under eight phased full weekend closures of the M54 motorway.
+Due to the concrete needing time to set to the required strength, we’ll need to carry this work out under phased full weekend closures of the M54 motorway.

 To reduce the impact on road users, we’ll close the M54 in one direction at a time.
 We’ll also need to close the M54 on the Thursday nights prior to our full weekend closure.